|Application Procedure||Design Immersion Days (DID)|

-Graduate applicants will be notified of their admission status by mail in early April; undergraduate applicants will be notified on a rolling basis between the months of April and June.
+Undergraduate applicants will be notified on a rolling basis between the months of April and June; graduate applicants will be notified of their admission status by mail in April.
 Students who accept SCI-Arc's offer of admission are required to submit a non-refundable deposit, which reserves them a place in the entering class.
-This deposit is applied toward tuition for their first semester at SCI-Arc.
-International students are required to submit an additional tuition deposit in order to begin the I-20 process.
+This deposit will be applied toward tuition for their first semester at SCI-Arc.
+International students will be required to submit an additional tuition deposit in order to begin the I-20 process.
 If the enrollment deposit is not received by the appropriate deadline, the applicant may forfeit their place in the entering class.

 Waiting list placement

-Applicants placed on the waiting list will be notified as positions become available in the entering class.
-Portfolios belonging to applicants on the waiting list may need to be retained after the notification date for admission purposes.
+Applicants placed on the waiting list will be notified on a rolling basis as positions become available in the entering class.
+Portfolios belonging to applicants on the waiting list will be retained by the Admissions Office until a final admissions decision has been reached.

 Reapplication for admission